Using Wispr Flow on Android Work Profiles

 Fixing the accessibility shortcut error

-If the Wispr Flow shortcut is accidentally enabled, you'll see an "Oops, something isn't right" message during the permission setup flow.
+If the Wispr Flow shortcut is accidentally enabled, you'll see an in-app screen titled "Oops, something isn't right" during permission setup.
+The screen says "Accessibility access is required to insert your dictations" and "Make sure this shortcut is turned off", with a button labeled Open settings.

 2. Find the Wispr Flow shortcut toggle and turn it off.